HOME • SEARCH • EMAIL • ABOUT

 Study of ethanol extract of Portulaca quadrifida in mice showed a significant reduction in spontaneous motor activity, antinociceptive activity, and reduction of recovery time from electrically induced convulsions.
 The effects were central rather than peripheral.
 (1)

-Reproductive Effects / Seeds: Study evaluated the reproductive effect of P. quadrifica seed extract in male mice.
+Reproductive Effects / Seeds: Study evaluated the reproductive effect of P. quadrifida seed extract in male mice.
 Extract treatment caused mass atrophy of the spermatogenic elements, involution of seminal vesicle.
 In conclusion, the alcoholic extract of seed induced infertility state in male albino mice.
 (5)

-Anticancer Effects: Study evaluated ethanol and polyphenol extracts of P. quadrifica on proliferation of Human colon cancer HT-29 line.
+Anticancer Effects: Study evaluated ethanol and polyphenol extracts of P. quadrifida on proliferation of Human colon cancer HT-29 line.
 Both extracts exhibited significant effect against HT-29 cells lines with less activity against normal L-6 cell lines indicating a cancer specific effect.
 (6)

 Antimicrobial / Aerial Parts: Study evaluated ethanolic extracts of aerial parts for antimicrobial activity against gram positive bacteria (S. aureus, B. subtilis, B. polymexia and Streptococcus faecalis), gram negative bacteria (P. aeruginosa, S. typhii, S. dysenteriae and E. coli) and fungus (P. notatum, A. niger, and C. albicans).
 Results showed concentration dependent antimicrobial activity against tested strains, with better effectiveness against gram positive bacteria than gram negative bacteria.
 (8)

-Hepatoprotective / Antioxidative: Study evaluated aerial parts of P. quadrifica for in vitro and in vivo antioxidant and hepatoprotective effects in paracetamol-induced hepatotoxicity in albino rats.
+Hepatoprotective / Antioxidative: Study evaluated aerial parts of P. quadrifida for in vitro and in vivo antioxidant and hepatoprotective effects in paracetamol-induced hepatotoxicity in albino rats.
 Results showed the EPQ extract and Silymarin produced significant hepatoprotective effect with decreased enzymes and in vivo lipid peroxidation and antioxidative effect on hepatocytes.
 (9)

 Availability